Rei-SwitchBot/faq/en-us-second-reply/Contact Sensor.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting Unable to Upgrade the Firmware of SwitchBot Contact Sensor

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A video showing that the firmware cannot be upgraded even with a firmware recovery.

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting: Although the Door Is Closed, SwitchBot Contact Sensor Indicates It as Open.

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A photo showing the installation of the Contact Sensor

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.